NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 ![Algorithm Setup](img/pat2/alg_06.png)

 _Above: The DOE Prototype Measure is applied to an empty seed model with three pivots: SmallOffice, MediumOffice, and LargeOffice.
-Subsequent measures will be applied to each of these building types, perhaps creating an office-centric technology potential analysis._
+Subsequent measures will be applied to each of these building types, perhaps creating an office-centric technology potential analysis.
+This project is available as the Office Study example [here](https://github.com/NREL/OpenStudio-PAT/tree/develop/sample_projects)._

 ## The Design Alternatives Tab in Algorithmic Mode